Home

 #1 – The fruit itself!

-Humans are naturally drawn to sweet foods.
-Fruit has been made to specifically meet that desire naturally.
-We are just bombarded with overly sweet processed foods today that make eating a juicy, crisp apple a chore.
+God has given us a desire to be drawn to sweet foods.
+He made fruit to specifically meet that desire naturally.
+We are just bombarded with over-the-top sweet, processed foods today that make eating a juicy, crisp apple a chore.

 Learn to drink fruit smoothies without the stimulating sugars added.
-You will be surprised at how quickly your taste buds will become adjusted to the subtle, but yet delicious, flavors of fruit.
+When partnered with a healthy low-processed diet, you will be surprised at how quickly your taste buds will become adjusted to the subtle, yet delicious, flavors of fruit.
+When choosing fruit, look for the fruit in season.
+Fully-ripened fruit contain a burst flavor that cannot be compared.

 #2 – I do understand if you need the added sweetness.
 The next best natural sweetener of the entire list would be stevia.

 Stevia is naturally sweet and contains no calories and sugars.
-I am not against the other options.
-But stevia is just a great way to add sweetness to your fruit smoothie without the extra 60-200 unneeded calories.
+It is a tasty way to add sweetness to your fruit smoothie without the extra 60-200 unneeded calories and sugar spike.

 Sugar Substitutes